ntudsp/araus-dataset-baseline-models/README.md

     git clone https://github.com/ntudsp/araus-dataset-baseline-models.git

+You may then navigate to the downloaded folder with

+    cd araus-dataset-baseline-models

 If you are using <a href="https://docs.conda.io/en/latest/">conda</a> as your package manager, you may enter the following line into a terminal to install the required packages into a conda environment (or you may install them manually using the requirements stated in `araus.yml`):

     conda env create -f araus.yml